lexsightllc/AI-Accountability-Infrastructure/docs/QUICKSTART.md

-# AI Accountability - Quick Start Guide
+# AI Trust - Quick Start Guide

-This guide will help you get started with the AI Accountability project quickly.
+This guide will help you get started with the AI Trust project quickly.

 ## Prerequisites